broken-helix/card-game/README.md

 #### *Dealing Hands:*

 * When the player selects to play the game, a shuffled dictionary of 52 cards is created, with each card containing a key of the card symbol and suit and a value.
-The computer and player are then given two cards from pack of cards.
-The player will only be shown one of the computer cards and will not be told the computer starting score.
-The player will be told what both of their cards are.
-If the player is dealt two Aces, which would give the player a score of 22, the cards are checked and one of the Ace values is changed from 11 points to 1 point before the player is told their current score.
-If the player has 21 points at this stage, a message is displayed to inform the player that they have Blackjack and play switches to the computer.
+The computer and player are then given two cards from pack of cards.<br><br>
+* The player will only be shown one of the computer cards and will not be told the computer starting score.
+The player will be told what both of their cards are.<br><br>
+* If the player is dealt two Aces, which would give the player a score of 22, the cards are checked and one of the Ace values is changed from 11 points to 1 point before the player is told their current score.<br><br>
+* If the player has 21 points at this stage, a message is displayed to inform the player that they have Blackjack and play switches to the computer.<br><br>
-If they player has any score below 21, they are asked if they would like to stick with their cards and end their turn or receive an additional card (Twist).
+* If the player has any score below 21, they are asked if they would like to stick with their cards and end their turn or receive an additional card (Twist).

 ![Dealing Hands](/docs/lets-play.jpg)